DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 .embedded-demo({ "path": "grid-sorting/custom-sorting", "showThemeSelector": true })

-## Custom Sorting Control
+## Custom Sort Label

-You can use your own sorting control by overriding the `sortingComponent` property of the [TableHeaderRow](../reference/table-header-row.md) plugin.
+You can use your own sort label component by overriding the `sortLabelComponent` property of the [TableHeaderRow](../reference/table-header-row.md) plugin.

-.embedded-demo({ "path": "grid-sorting/custom-sorting-control", "showThemeSelector": true })
+.embedded-demo({ "path": "grid-sorting/custom-sort-label", "showThemeSelector": true })

 ## Remote Sorting